 Have you claimed with True Traveller or World Nomads?

-Also, do you know of any other companies that offer long-term travel insurance where you can purchase or renew cover when already travelling?
+Or, do you know of any other companies that offer long-term travel insurance where you can purchase or renew coverage when already travelling?
+Tell us about it in the comments.

 Read More Living and Working Abroad